benmoseley/simple-wavenet/README.md

 # simple-wavenet
-Script for defining a WaveNet model using tensorflow and python - in 150 lines!
+Simple script for defining a WaveNet model using tensorflow and python - in 150 lines!

 Example use: